2014 Winter Paralympics: Mascots

 A shortlist of 10 Olympic and 3 Paralympic designs were shown to the public on 7 February 2011, while the winners were revealed on 26 February 2011.
 The Paralympic mascots, Ray of Light and Snowflake, represented contrasts and inclusivity: their fictional backstories portrayed them as having respectively come to Earth from a hot planet and a cold comet.
 After Ray of Light overcame his struggle to adapt to a winter environment, he bonded with Snowflake through a shared passion for winter sports.

 The Games

 Opening ceremony

 The opening ceremony of the Games were held at Fisht Olympic Stadium on 7 March 2014.
 Entitled "Breaking the Ice", the ceremony was themed around equality and "breaking" barriers, featuring ballet sequences set to music by notable Russian composers, and animated segments by Aleksandr Petrov based on the story of the firebird.
-During the parade of nations, Ukraine's athletes declined to participate in protest of the situation in Crimea, and was represented solely by its flagbearer Mykailo Tkachenko.
 In his opening speech, IPC president Philip Craven praised Russia for finally fulfilling its "dream" of hosting the Paralympics after previously passing on the opportunity in 1980.
 He called upon spectators to have a "barrier-free mind", stating that "the sport you witness here will change you.
 Not just for now, but forever."
 The Paralympic cauldron was jointly lit by Russian Paralympians Olesya Vladykina and Sergey Shilov.